Santosh3672/OpenROAD-flow-scripts_forked/ORFF_7NM_CHALLENGE_README.md

 ## Solutions tried
 Following are the modification in the flow that I have performed:
-### Use of Multi-threshold voltage cells in the design
+### Use of Multi-Vt based ECO in the existing flow
  In Asap7 library there are three types of standard cells in terms of threshold voltage they are
  i.
 R: Cells with regular Vt  <br />
  ii.
 L: low Vt cells <br />
  iii.
 SL: Super low Vt cells <br />
+ For any particular cell the LEF of its R,L and SL cells have same domension and pin shape/orientation.
  In terms of delay R > L > SL, hence SL cells are faster than L cells which are faster than R cell.
 With this the delay of the datapath will be reduced allowing us to meet STA with low time period or high frequency.

 But it comes at the cost of power.
+SL cells consume more than 10times the power consumed by R cells.L cells are however somewhat in between R and SL they are faster than R cells but their power consumption is not that high like a SL cell.
+Hence a planned usage of these L and SL cell is important else the high performance will be obtained at the cost of extremely high power consumption. <br />
-SL cells consume more than 10times the power consumed by R cells.
-To avoid having a high power consumption chip for high frequency operation, I am planning to use R and L cells having low  power consumption during Synthesis stage and then after synthesis at the later part replace L or R cells with SL cells on failing paths to have positive WNS.
-THis way the dewsign will be timing clean with less number of SL cells. <br />
+In this solution I have used R and L cells having low power consumption during Synthesis stage and then on the final DB replace L or R cells with SL or L cells on failing paths to have positive WNS.
+This way the design will be timing clean with less number of SL cells. <br />
 The timing report present in the floorplan stage is very pessimistic as they have very large negative slack, the WNS and TNS of various stage of Ibex implementation at 1400ps clock period is tabulated below. <br />
 | **Stage** | **WNS(ps)** | **TNS(ps)** |
 | --------- | ----------- | ----------- |